grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

 ## Configure an OpenTelemetry exporter

-Before components can receive OpenTelemetry data, you must have a component responsible for exporting the OpenTelemetry data somewhere.
+Before components can receive OpenTelemetry data, you must have a component responsible for exporting the OpenTelemetry data.
 An OpenTelemetry _exporter component_ is responsible for writing (that is, exporting) OpenTelemetry data to an external system.

 In this task, we will use the [otelcol.exporter.otlp][] component to send OpenTelemetry data to a server using the OpenTelemetry Protocol (OTLP).
 Once an